 Anderson regularly performs with his new collaborative group DDAT, which is the Delbert Anderson Trio featuring lyricist James Pakootas, an ensemble inspired by ancient Native American melodies fused with jazz, hip hop, funk and soul.
 Anderson has performed with today's jazz greats T.S Monk, Bobby Watson, Brad Goode and many others.
 In addition to his active performing schedule, Anderson directs the San Juan College Jazz Big Band and Combo in Farmington, NM and is a private lessons instructor.
 He has been actively involved with his mentor program NAMP - Native American Music Program, the Native American Composers Initiative, Chamber Music America, Western Arts Alliance, Advancing Indigenous Performers, Association of Performing Arts Professionals, National Band Association, National Association of Music Merchants and International Trumpet Guild.

 "Delbert Anderson is a rising trumpet star in the music world who combines a mastery of his craft with the unique ability to express himself in multiple genres.
 He is a man ahead of his time.
 What he is doing is the future of music.
 He can reach deep down into his soul and bring his audiences to the point of communal and joyous rapture." - Rodney Marsalis

-Delbert Anderson has received the 2019 Western Arts Alliance Launchpad Award, IM Tour Artist Affiliation, 2020 Caldera Residency and 2019 APAP Doris Duke Access Award.
+Delbert Anderson has received the 2021 Chamber Music America Jazz Presenters Award, selected for the Western States Arts Federation 2021 Emerging/Leaders of Color Program, 2019 Western Arts Alliance Launchpad Award, IM Tour Artist Affiliation, 2020 Caldera Residency and 2019 APAP Doris Duke Access Award.

 Please join Anderson's mailing list for latest endorsements and updates.